thesofakillers/CLAfICLe/README.md

-# XLAICL
+# CLAfICLe

-Cross-lingual adaptation for in-context Learning
+Cross-Lingual Adaptation for In-Context Learning

 ## Requirements and Setup